Why I keep a daily work journal

 “Write what should not be forgotten” -Isabel Allende

->

-> Who remembers steno pads?
+Who remembers steno pads?
 I’m dating myself again, aren’t I?
-Back in the 90’s, I worked for a retail company in Seattle called Jay Jacobs.
-The place was filled with hard working women (and men, but mostly women) that were buying cutting edge fashion and getting it out to over 300 locations nationwide.
+Back in the ’90s, I worked for a retail company in Seattle called Jay Jacobs.
+The company employed hard-working women (and men, but primarily women) to buy cutting-edge fashion and get it out to over 300 locations.
 I worked on the numbers side of the business as an inventory analyst (deciding what stores got what merchandise in what quantity).
 When I was first hired as an assistant in the office, I was given a steno pad to write meeting notes and requests and told to get a new one when I filled it up.
-I would date the outside of the steno pad with the start date and add the end date when it was full.
-This was the Jay Jacobs way.
+I would date the outside of the steno pad with the start date and add the end date when it was complete.
+It was the Jay Jacobs way.

->

-> I can’t tell you how many times those steno pads came in handy.
-If someone questioned anything I had done, I had a record to return to.
+I can’t tell you how often those steno pads came in handy.
+If someone questioned anything I had done, I had a record of everything.
 Wondering what happened in the past and can’t remember?
 I had my steno pad.

->

-> Google Drive has replaced that steno pad for me, but the principal is the same.
-As a freelance web designer, I feel more on top of my game when I’m using my daily work journal.
+Google Drive has replaced that steno pad for me, but the principle is the same.
+As a freelance web designer, I feel more on top of my game when using my daily work journal.

->

-> What to track/journal daily:
+What to track/journal daily:

 - maintenance completed